-Any occupancy or receiving station found guilty of delaying or otherwise suppressing the immediate relay of alarms or reports in their facility, will not only subject themselves to the full liability of any unnecessary damage or loss of life resulting from that delay, but will also receive a citation issued by a Fire Inspector.
-Fines range from \$500 to \$2000 for each violation of the aforementioned City Ordinance.
+Any occupancy or receiving station found guilty of delaying or otherwise suppressing the immediate relay of alarms or reports in their facility, will receive a citation issued by a fire inspector.
+Fines range from \$500 to \$2000 for each violation.